A Responsible Retailer

 In 2010/11 our Charity of the Year was Help for Heroes, which provides practical, direct support to members of the armed forces wounded in the service of their country.
 Our staff, customers and suppliers were inspired to raise a record £1.5 million for this great cause during the year.

 For three years to 2013/14 our principal charity partner was Alzheimer’s Research UK (ARUK), for which we raised £3.1 million throug the efforts of our colleagues throughout the business and major challenges including the Iceland Everest Expedition of 2011 and the Iceland Antarctic Expedition of 2012.

 In 2014/15 we marked the centenary of the outbreak of the First World War by launching a new charity partnership with The Royal British Legion, for which we met our pledge to raise £1 million.
 This was devoted principally to supporting the Legion’s Battle Back Centre, which helps injured service personnel back to work through participation in sports and outdoor activities; and its Poppy Calls handy van service which helps veterans and their dependents in their homes.

 In the financial year 2015/16 we are supporting three great children’s charities: The Children’s Food Trust, NYAS (National Youth Advocacy Service) and When You Wish Upon A Star, and further information can be found here.

-We will also continue our long-standing support for other good causes including Prostate Cancer UK, to which we have donated more than £660,000 over the last six years, and a range of local good causes nominated to the Iceland Foods Charitable Foundation by our store teams around the country.
-Further information on Iceland’s charitable giving can be found on the Good Causes section of this site.
+Iceland is also a long-standing supporter of other charitiess including Prostate Cancer UK, to which we have donated more than £760,000 since 2008, Vision4Children, and a range of local good causes nominated to the Iceland Foods Charitable Foundation by our store teams around the country.
+Further information on Iceland’s charitable giving can be found on the Iceland Foods Charitable Foundation website.